quantumNerd/Wannier90_for_Windows/README.md

    - Run command "postw90.x".
 If the evironment variables are set correctly in step 1, it should output "postw90: Post-processing for the Wannier90 code" with options.
 If not, go back to step 1.
 3. Go to your calculation folder using "cd" command.
 For example, let's say "wannier90-3.1.0_windows_x64_parallel\wannier90-3.1.0\examples\example16-noqe".
 Now, run
 ```
-wannier90.x Si
+wannier90.x Si.win
 ```
 for serial execution, or
 ```
-mpiexec -np 6 wannier90.x Si
+mpiexec.exe -np 6 wannier90.x Si.win
 ```
 for parallel computing on 6 CPU cores.
-"Si" is the name of your ".win" input file.
+"Si.win" is the name of your input file, which must have the extension of ".win".
+Instead, you can also neglect ".win" in the command.
+For "postw90.x", the command is similar.